Apple HomePod vs Amazon Echo vs Google Home

 Call an Uber: Both Google Home and Amazon Echo can get you an Uber and to the bar with ease.
 Apple HomePad cannot call for an Uber right now.

 Set an alarm: Have to get up for work in the morning, but already in your comfy bed?
-No worries, the HomePod, Echo, and Home all let you set your alarm.
+No worries, the HomePod, Echo, and Google Home all let you set your alarm.

 Weather Reports: All provide weather reports with varying details.